daniellas/fqb/README.md

 // Sort descending
 Select.using(em).from(Entity.class).orderBy(attribute(Entity_.id).reversed()).list();

-// Sort using nested attributes, path() is Sorts class static method get() is Paths class static method Select.using(em).from(Entity.class).orderBy(path(get(Entity_.parent).get(Parent_.id)).list();
+// Sort using nested attributes, path() is Sorts class static method,
+// get() is Paths class static method Select.using(em).from(Entity.class).orderBy(path(get(Entity_.parent).get(Parent_.id)).list();

-// You can also combine multiple sort parameters using Sorts class sorts() and by() static methods, composing them with then() method
+// You can also combine multiple sort parameters using Sorts class sorts() and by() static methods,
+// composing them with then() method
 Select.using(em).from(Parent.class).orderBy(sorts(by(Entity_.id)).then(by(Entity_.name))).list();

-// You can use above with Supplier like this in case of more sophisticated orders resolution required, eg. based on some variables or parameters values
+// You can use above with Supplier in case of more sophisticated orders resolution required
-Select.using(em).from(Entity.class).orderBy(() -> {
+// , eg. based on some variables or parameters values Select.using(em).from(Entity.class).orderBy(() -> {
     return Optional.ofNullable(value)
             .map(v -> sorts(by(Entity_.id)).then(by(Entity_.name)))